daotrungkien/mysql-modern-cpp/README.md

 Completely free.
 No restriction!

 ## Installation:
-- C++11 required
+- C++11 required - check if your compiler is up to date
-- Download MySQL Connector/C if you did not: https://dev.mysql.com/downloads/connector/c/
+- MySQL Connector/C - download here if you have not: https://dev.mysql.com/downloads/connector/c/
-- `#include <modern_cpp_mysql.h>` whereever you want to use - Note that this is the ONLY step to do with your projects, nothing else!
 - No .cpp, no compiled library, no binary needed

 ## Credits: